mem48/geocompr/main.md

 ## Introduction

-Attribute data is non-geographical information associated with geographical data.
+Attribute data is non-geographic information associated with geographical data.
 There is a strong overlap between geographical and non-geographical operations: non-spatial subset, aggregate and join operations each have their geographical equivalents (see \@ref(spatial-data-operations)).